 Course Type and Target Audience

-First and foremost, who is the a course built for?
+First and foremost, who is the course built for?
 A premier private club designed to host a U.S. Open needs long, punishing holes and ample room for infrastructure.
 In contrast, a municipal course's priority is playability for a wide range of skill levels and to accommodate a high volume of rounds, which often leads to a more compact layout.

 Topography and Natural Landscape